Muscote Bay – Prince Edward County

 Prior to moving “in-house”, Philip’s practice focussed on employment and labour issues and civil litigation at a well-known employment and labour boutique firm in Toronto, a national law firm in Ottawa and one of the largest Hamilton law firms.
 Philip also brings experience and perspective to his practice garnered from a prior career as a Policy Analyst with the Workplace Safety and Insurance Board.

 Philip moved to Prince Edward County with Alexandra and their two kids to escape the city life.
-In his spare time, Philip can be seen on his tractor struggling to stay ahead of the weeds in his small vineyard.
+In his spare time, Philip can be found riding his motorcycle on County roads.

 Philip can be contacted at firstname.lastname@example.org